Thalassemia: Epidemiology

 The beta form of thalassemia is particularly prevalent among Mediterranean peoples, and this geographical association is responsible for its original name.
-Thalassemia resulted in 25,000 deaths in 2013 down from 36,000 deaths in 1990.
+Thalassemias resulted in 25,000 deaths in 2013, down from 36,000 deaths in 1990.

 In Europe, the highest concentrations of the disease are found in Greece, coastal regions in Turkey (particularly the Aegean Region such as İzmir, Balıkesir, Aydın, Muğla, and Mediterranean Region such as Antalya, Adana, Mersin), in southern Spain, in parts of Italy, particularly southern Italy.
 With the exception of the Balearics, the major Mediterranean Islands, such as Sicily, Sardinia, Malta, Corsica, Cyprus, and Crete are heavily affected.
 Other Mediterranean peoples, as well as those in the vicinity of the Mediterranean, also have high rates of thalassemia, including people from North Africa and West Asia.
 Far from the Mediterranean, South Asians are also affected, with the world's highest concentration of carriers (16–18% of the population) in the Maldives.

 The disease is also found in populations living in Africa, the Americas, and in Tharu people in the Terai region of Nepal and India.
 It is believed to account for much lower rates of malaria illnesses and deaths, accounting for the historic ability of Tharus to survive in areas with heavy malaria infestation while others could not.
 Thalassemias are particularly associated with people of Mediterranean origin, Arabs (especially Palestinians and people of Palestinian descent), and Asians.
 The estimated prevalence is 16% in people from Cyprus, 1% in Thailand, and 3–8% in populations from Bangladesh, China, India, Malaysia and Pakistan.

 Estimates suggest that approximately 1.5% of the global population (80 – 90 million people) are β-thalassemia carriers.
 However, exact data on carrier rates in many populations are lacking, particularly in developing areas of the world known or expected to be heavily affected.
 Because of the prevalence of the disease in countries with little knowledge of thalassemia, access to proper treatment and diagnosis can be difficult.
 While there are some diagnostic and treatment facilities in developing countries, in most cases these are not provided by government services and are available only to patients who can afford them.
 In general, poorer populations only have access to limited diagnostic facilities and blood transfusions.
 In some developing countries, there are virtually no facilities for diagnosis or management of thalassemia.